Convair B-58 Hustler: Test aircraft

-A number of B-58s were used for special trials.
+Several B-58s were used for special trials.
 One was specially modified to test the Hughes radar system intended for the Lockheed YF-12 interceptor and the North American F-108 Rapier, which had an extended nose to accommodate the radar and was nicknamed "Snoopy" (see Aircraft on Display).
-Several improved (and usually enlarged) variants, named B-58B and B-58C by the manufacturer, were proposed but never built.
+Several improved (and usually enlarged) variants, named B-58B and B-58C by the manufacturer, were proposed, but never built.

 World records

-The B-58 set 19 speed records, including Cross US, and the longest supersonic flight in history.
-In 1963, it flew from Tokyo to London (via Alaska), a distance of 8,028 miles, with 5 aerial refuelings in 8 hours, 35 minutes, 20.4 seconds, averaging 938 mph.
+The B-58 set 19 speed records, including cross-US, and the longest supersonic flight in history.
+In 1963 it flew from Tokyo to London (via Alaska), a distance of 8,028 miles, with five aerial refuelings in 8 hours, 35 minutes, 20.4 seconds, averaging 938 mph.
 As of 2016, this record still stands.
-The aircraft was serving in an operational unit, and had not been modified in any way besides being washed and waxed.
+The aircraft was serving in an operational unit and had not been modified in any way besides being washed and waxed.
 One of the goals of the flight was to push the limit of its new honeycomb construction technique.
 The speed of the flight was limited only by the speed at which they believed the honeycomb panels would delaminate, although one of the afterburners malfunctioned and the last hour of the flight was continued at subsonic speed.
 This reduced the average speed to roughly Mach 1.5, despite most of the flight being at Mach 2.
-This B-58 was called "Greased Lightning", which was the codename for the record attempt.
+This B-58 was called Greased Lightning, which was the codename for the record attempt.